Life of Joseph Smith from 1838 to 1839

 The life of Joseph Smith from 1838 to 1839, when he was 33–34 years old, covers a period beginning when Smith left Ohio in January 1838 until he left Missouri and moved to Nauvoo, Illinois in 1839.

-Life in Missouri
+Background

 Smith's early revelations identified western Missouri as Zion, the place for Mormons to gather in preparation for the second coming of Jesus Christ.
 Independence, Missouri, was identified as "the center place" and the spot for building a temple.
 Smith first visited Independence in the summer of 1831, and a site was dedicated for the construction of the temple.
 Soon afterward, Mormon converts—most of them from the New England area—began immigrating in large numbers to Independence and the surrounding area.

 The Latter Day Saints had been migrating to Missouri ever since Smith had claimed the area to be Zion.
 They simultaneously occupied the Kirtland area, as well as the Independence area for around seven years.
 Following the failure of the Kirtland Safety Society, Smith fled for Missouri in January 1838, and the rest of the remaining Latter Day Saints followed.

-Violence escalated and was often not handled by the legal authorities: